4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 	- 2 Proficiency Points earned on success and
 	- 1 point earned on failure.
 - Skill-trees SHOULD be determined by Players as Characters interact with the Setting and other Characters; reduces pre-setup and starts game play in the most open and freeform condition.
-	- Skills may be sub-divided (forming a skill-tree); cooking in general versus a specific recipe.
+	- Each proficiency MAY have 1 child proficiency.
+The parent SHOULD represent a general proficiency and the child SHOULD represent a specialty.
+(For example, preparing food MAY have a child proficiency of baking a cake.)
-		- It is left to Player discretion to determine parent-child relationships among skills.
+	- Players MAY determine parent-child relationships among proficiencies.
-		- At least two ranks in the parent SHOULD be earned before proficiency points are earned toward the child (more specialized skill).
-If a parent skill is created after ranks in the child have been earned, we RECOMMEND moving the achieved ranks to the parent proficiency and re-building ranks in the child proficiency.
+	- At least two ranks in the parent MUST be earned before proficiency points are earned toward the child (more specialized skill).
-		- If mastery (three ranks) in the parent skill has been achieved, the Difficulty Rating of the action is automatically reduced by one; this reduction MUST only apply once regardless of skill-tree depth and use.
+		- If a parent skill is created after ranks in the child have been earned, we RECOMMEND moving the achieved ranks to the parent proficiency and re-building ranks in the child proficiency.
-		- The hierarchy of the skill-tree SHOULD be limited to three levels or less.
+		- The Difficulty Rating of an Action MAY be reduced by 1, if three ranks has been achieved in the parent proficiency and the action is using the child proficiency.
 - Tools SHOULD NOT be sub-divided.